 GED Recipients

-Students who have earned their GED should request a transcript be sent directly from the GED Testing Service to the Office of Records and Registration.
+Students who have earned their GED should request a transcript/final score report be sent directly from the GED Testing Service to the Office of Records and Registration.
 Transcripts can be emailed to registrar@pgcc.edu or mailed to:

 Prince George's Community College